nakulsharma15/AlTur-UI/README.md

 - `Poppins` for Card component.

 ### Colors
- The main colors used by Tarang are
+ The main colors used by Altur-UI are

  - Primary-color: `#1d4ed8`
  - Secondary-color: `#f97316)`